Charles V, Holy Roman Emperor: Protestant Reformation

-The issue of the Protestant Reformation was first brought to the imperial attention under Charles V. As Holy Roman Emperor, Charles called Martin Luther to the Diet of Worms in 1521, promising him safe conduct if he would appear.
+The issue of the Reformation was first brought to the imperial attention under Charles V. As Holy Roman Emperor, Charles called Martin Luther to the Diet of Worms in 1521, promising him safe conduct if he would appear.
 After Luther defended the Ninety-five Theses and his writings, the Emperor commented: "that monk will never make me a heretic".
 Charles V relied on religious unity to govern his various realms, otherwise unified only in his person, and perceived Luther's teachings as a disruptive form of heresy.
 He outlawed Luther and issued the Edict of Worms, declaring:

-Nonetheless, Charles V kept his word and left Martin Luther free to leave the city.
-Frederick the Wise, elector of Saxony and protector of Luther, lamented the outcome of the Diet.
+Charles V, however, kept his word, and left Martin Luther free to leave the city.
+Frederick III, Elector of Saxony and protector of Luther, lamented the outcome of the Diet.
 On the road back from Worms, Luther was kidnapped by Frederick's men and hidden in a distant castle in Wartburg.
 There, he began to work on his German translation of the bible.
 The spread of Lutheranism led to two major revolts: that of the knights in 1522–1523 and that of the peasants led by Thomas Muntzer in 1524–1525.
 While the pro-Imperial Swabian League, in conjunction with Protestant princes afraid of social revolts, restored order, Charles V used the instrument of pardon to maintain peace.
+Conflict with the pope led Charles' agents to remind the pope of the bad position that the Protestants were putting the Vatican in.

-Thereafter, Charles V took a tolerant approach and pursued a policy of reconciliation with the Lutherans.
-At the 1530 Imperial Diet of Augsburg was requested by Emperor Charles V to decide on three issues: first, the defence of the Empire against the Ottoman threat; second, issues related to policy, currency and public well-being; and, third, disagreements about Christianity, in attempt to reach some compromise and a chance to deal with the German situation.
+Following this, Charles V took a tolerant approach and pursued a policy of reconciliation with the Lutherans.
+The 1530 Imperial Diet of Augsburg was requested by Emperor Charles V to decide on three issues: first, the defence of the Empire against the Ottoman threat; second, issues related to policy, currency and public well-being; and, third, disagreements about Christianity, in attempt to reach some compromise and a chance to deal with the German situation.
 The Diet was inaugurated by the emperor on 20 June.
 It produced numerous outcomes, most notably the 1530 declaration of the Lutheran estates known as the Augsburg Confession (Confessio Augustana), a central document of Lutheranism.
-Luther's assistant Philip Melanchthon went even further and presented it to Charles V. The emperor strongly rejected it, and in 1531 the Schmalkaldic League was formed by Protestant princes.
+Luther's assistant Philip Melanchthon went even further and presented it to Charles V. The Emperor strongly rejected it, and in 1531 the Schmalkaldic League was formed by Protestant princes.
 In 1532, Charles V recognized the League and effectively suspended the Edict of Worms with the standstill of Nuremberg.
 The standstill required the Protestants to continue to take part in the Imperial wars against the Turks and the French, and postponed religious affairs until an ecumenical council of the Catholic Church was called by the Pope to solve the issue.